JiaoL7/DCF-Models/README.md

 # DCF-Models
-This folder consists of custom built Discounted Cash Flow models that include multiple scenarios (Based/Street, Conservative, Optimistic &amp; Manual Case).
+This folder consists of custom built Discounted Cash Flow models that include multiple scenarios (Based/Street, Conservative, Optimistic & Manual Case).
+Feel free to change the assumptions to your liking and modifiable cells are unlocked.
 I welcome all questions, feedback, and constructive criticism.
-Modifiable variables are unlocked.
-Feel free to reach out to me if you have any request to value a specific stock.
+Please don't hesitate to reach out if you have any request to value a specific stock.
 Have Fun!